egonSchiele/mdpress/README.md

 	mdpress -s [stylesheet]

 If you make your own stylesheets, send me a pull request and I'll add them to the list!
 See below.

+# Running a presentation

+Someone emailed you a `mdpress` presentation.
+Now you want to **just run it**?
+Sure:

+	mdpress -r [filename.md]

+That will automatically compile the presentation and open it in a browser window.

+# I want the typewriter sound to play when I change slides!

+Go away.

 # Contributing